Heinrich Bretthorst

-Heinrich Bretthorst (16 December 1883 in Rahden died 17 September 1962 in Leipzig) was a German politician (SPD / SED).
+Heinrich Bretthorst (16 December 1883 in Rahden — 17 September 1962 in Leipzig) was a German politician (SPD / SED).

 Life

 Bretthorst was born in the Rahden district of Lübbecke.
 His father died when he was three years old, his mother when he was eleven years old.
 He attended the eight-year Elementary School and learned carpentry.

 In 1920, he married his wife, Hedwig, who was born in Wüstehube.
 In 1923 she gave birth to a son.
 The son, also named Heinrich, was reported missing at the front in 1944.
 He never returned.

 Heinrich senior was a member of the Woodworkers Association.
 From 1903 to 1905, he completed his military service.
 In 1906, he joined the SPD.
 From 1906 to 1914 he worked as an accounting officer of the People's care in Westphalia.
 After the outbreak of the First World War, he was drafted into military service and was awarded the Iron Cross second class.